therealasrz/LOL-analysis/README.md

   frameborder="0"
 ></iframe>

 The histogram shows that the distribution of team kills is nearly normal, slightly right skewed.
-The data in general is well-behaved!
+This suggests that the data is well-behaved, with team kills being distributed in a manner that is relatively balanced and typical for such gaming scenarios.

 ### Bivariate Analysis
 We permformed bivariate analysis on the first blood and result statistics in the dataset to visualize the distribution of teams that wins with the first kill.